 This edition features the artwork of Candace Alexander.

 "Special Southern Sunset" by Candice Alexander.
 This is part of Candice Alexander's "Fleur de Lis: Worlds Within" series, which comprises more than 100 designs reflecting the essence of her native Southwest Louisiana community.
 Alexander makes her art with old and new technology: digital graphics, intaglio printing, mixed media, drawing, photography and painting.
 Her surrealistic imagery often shifts between dreamlike images and reality.
 She works from her studio in Lake Charles.
-If you love this design you can see more of artist Candice Alexander's work by clicking on this link.

 "This is How You Do It" 3-D Billboard